5wHN28Dg/Real-Time-Gesture-Mimicry/README.md

 - [ ] decouple the effects of hand orientation from the openness metric
      - [ ] understand the math
 - [ ] make it use the intel iGPU for inferece?
+- [ ] write a proper documentation for the project
 - [ ] extend the code to control each finger seperetly
 - [ ] refactor, optimize, etc...
 - [ ] rewrite whole project from scratch all by myself